-- Abrupt onset of reported fever, headache and one or more of the following: myalgia, arthralgia, photophobia, retroorbital/eye pain, or signs and symptoms of neurological involvement (eg, stiff neck, altered mental status, seizures, limb weakness, or cerebrospinal fluid pleocytosis); AND - Tested negative for other possible diseases, especially dengue; AND - Absence of a more likely clinical explanation.
+- Acute onset of reported fever or chills or two or more of the following: headache, myalgia, arthralgia, retroorbital/eye pain, or signs and symptoms of neurological involvement (eg, stiff neck, altered mental status, seizures, limb weakness, or cerebrospinal fluid pleocytosis); AND - Tested negative for other possible diseases, especially dengue; AND - Absence of a more likely clinical explanation.

-For patients meeting the suspect case definition, the CDC can perform CLIA-validated OROV testing using real-time transcription-polymerase chain reaction (RT-PCR) to detect viral RNA and/or plaque-reduction neutralization test (PRNT) to detect neutralizing antibodies on serum and/or CSF specimens, and are usually present after the first week of infection.
+Pregnant people who meet the criteria of a suspected OROV case should undergo CLIAapproved testing for OROV, facilitated by the local health departments.
+Concomitant testing for dengue virus infection is also recommended.
+The CDC can perform CLIA-validated OROV testing using real-time transcription-polymerase chain reaction (RT-PCR) to detect viral RNA and/or plaque-reduction neutralization test (PRNT) to detect neutralizing antibodies on serum and/or CSF specimens, and are usually present after the first week of infection.